-Article 14 Taking written and oral examinations
+Article 14 Taking (digitaly) written/ oral examinations

-1. When the examination is administered by more than one examiner, simultaneously or otherwise, and the results of the examination in question are also assessed by more than one examiner, the final assessment will be made on the basis of the relevant (and identical) predetermined standards in accordance with the provisions of Article 17, subsection 2.
-If necessary the Board of Examiners will designate an examiner who is primary responsible for administion of the examination.

-- 2. In individual cases the Board of Examiners may allow a student to take an examination in a form other than a written examination.
-The request for this must be substantiated. - 3.
-An oral examination will be conducted by two examiners. - A student's registration will be confirmed by or on behalf of the Board of Examiners during written or oral examinations.
+- 1. When the examination is administered by more than one examiner, simultaneously or otherwise, and the results of the examination in question are also assessed by more than one examiner, the final assessment will be made on the basis of the relevant (and identical) predetermined standards in accordance with the provisions of Article 17, subsection 2.
+If necessary the Board of Examiners will designate an examiner who is primary responsible for administion of the examination. - 2.
+In individual cases the Board of Examiners may allow a student to take an examination in a form other than a written examination.
+The student has to submit a substantiated request to the Board of Examiners. - 3.
+An oral examination will be conducted by two examiners who determine the mark in the absence of the student.
+The examiners will write a report showing to what extent the learning objectives of the course are achieved. - 4.
+A student's registration will be confirmed by or on behalf of the Board of Examiners during written or oral examinations.